BohdanQQ/bereal-data-transform/README.md

 ## Troubleshooting

-Due to the usage of a new and rapidly developing module for writing metadata into the exported files, you may experience crashes.
+Due to the usage of a new and still-developing module for writing metadata into the exported files, you may experience crashes or [issues related to the export format and limitation of libraries](#a-few-notes-on-the-export-layout-and-webp-images).
 If you're okay with having no metadata attached to the image, use the `--no-meta` flag.
 The export should be successful.

 # Requesting your data